Williams picked as next president of New York Fed

 Williams, 55, has spent most of his working life in the Fed system, becoming president of the San Francisco Fed in 2011, succeeding Janet Yellen.

-He will succeed William Dudley, who had announced last year that he planned to step down this summer.
-Dudley’s last day will be June 17 and Williams will take over on June 18, the New York Fed said in an announcement.
+He will take over for William Dudley, who announced last year that he planned to step down this summer.
+Dudley’s last day will be June 17, and Williams will take over on June 18, the New York Fed said in an announcement.

 “After a thorough process, my fellow search committee members and I felt that John best fulfilled the criteria we’d identified as well as the feedback received through our public outreach efforts,” said Sara Horowitz, founder of the Freelancers Union and chair of the New York Fed’s board of directors and co-chair of the search committee.